Harry-sai/bec-513-coding-questions/README.md

    - The output file (`outputfile_new.tsv`) will contain only the lines from the data file that match any term in the selection file.

 # Q2: Plotting a group of lines ( R + Linux Command)
-This R script, `<your code.R>`, reads data from standard input, assigns custom column names, and creates a multi-line plot grouped by categories.
+This R script, `categorical_plot.R`, reads data from standard input, assigns custom column names, and creates a multi-line plot grouped by categories.
 It’s useful for visualizing trends across multiple groups.

 1. **Purpose**:
    - Reads tab-separated data, assigns specified column names, and plots grouped data lines.